 Of course the regular Lua modules are present.
-In addition we provide the lpeg library by Roberto Ierusalimschy, This library is not UNICODE-aware, but interprets strings on a byte-perbyte basis.
-This mainly means that lpeg.S cannot be used with UTF8 characters that need more than one byte, and thus lpeg.S will look for one of those two bytes when matching, not the combination of the two.
+In addition we provide the lpeg library by Roberto Ierusalimschy, This library is not Unicode-aware, but interprets strings on a byte-perbyte basis.
+This mainly means that lpeg.S cannot be used with utf8 characters that need more than one byte, and thus lpeg.S will look for one of those two bytes when matching, not the combination of the two.
 The same is true for lpeg.R, although the latter will display an error message if used with multibyte characters.
 Therefore lpeg.R('aä') results in the message bad argument #1 to 'R' (range must have two characters), since to lpeg, ä is two 'characters' (bytes), so aä totals three.
-In practice this is no real issue and with some care you can deal with UNICODE just fine.
+In practice this is no real issue and with some care you can deal with Unicode just fine.

 There are some more libraries present.
 These are discussed on a later chapter.
-For instance we embed luasocket but contrary to LuaTeX don't embed the related Lua code.
-An adapted version of luafilesystem is also included.
+For instance we embed luasocket but contrary to LuaTEX don't embed the related Lua code.
+The luafilesystem module has been replaced by a more efficient one that also deals with the MS Windows file and environment properties better (Unicode support in MS Windows dates from before utf8 became dominant so we need to deal with wide Unicode16).

 There are more extensive math libraries and there are libraries that deal with encryption and compression.
-At some point some of these might become so called optional libraries (read: the handful that we provide interfaces for but that get loaded on demand).
+There are also some optional libraries that we do interface but that are loaded on demand.
+The interfaces are as minimal as can be because we so much in Lua, which also means that one can tune behaviour to usage better.